ioccc-src/winner/1994/shapiro/README.md

 ^Z
 bg
 ps x
+fg
 ^C

 ./shapiro_t1
 ```

 Notice what you see in the output of `ps`!
+Observe too that after you bring it
+back to the foreground what happens.

 ## Judges' remarks: